eitamar-saraf/Mnist-Anomaly-detection/README.md

 In variational autoencoders, inputs are mapped to a probability distribution over latent vectors, and a latent vector is then sampled from that distribution.
 The decoder becomes more robust at decoding latent vectors as a result.

 So, if I will have data from different distributions, the VAE won't succeed to reconstruct the image.
-And my loss will be big.
+And the loss will be big.

 Like that, I can find anomalies if their loss will be bigger than normal data.